fallrisk/fallrisk.github.io/_posts/2017-03-21-Embedding_Python_in_C++.md

 This gets around Python trying to use debug code even when we use our project.
 Our project only uses the 3.6.0 release version.
 This tutorial is not for compiling Python.
 We are pulling the header file "Python.h" from the directory we just added to "Include Directories."
+The "Python.h" file has all the `Py_` functions we will need for this project.

 Now in the function `wWinMain` add: